liuning0820/liuning0820.github.io/ex_presentations/2019-06_jenkins_area_meetup/everything-as-code.md

 - The doc cross platform
 - Github Page template can be shared across the org & company, make the theme and style consistent, easy to use.
 - Developers will often write a first draft of documentation
-- You can block merging of new features if they don’t include documentation, which incentivize developers to write about features while they are fresh
+- You can block merging of new features if they don’t include documentation, which forcing developers to write about features while they are fresh

 ----